NAIST-SE/AttractingContributors/README.md

 1. Prophet Mohamed peace upon him
 2. Shouhei Ohtani
 3. Joe Goldberg from YOU
-4. Isaac Newton
+4. Hitoshi Matsumoto
-5. (put your text)
+5. Isaac Newton
 6. (put your text)
 7. (put your text)
 8. (put your text)